Deep generative priors for 3D brain analysis: Conclusion

 \section{Conclusion}

 We present the first general-purpose application of diffusion models as priors for medical imaging inverse problems in neuroimaging.
 Our approach integrates powerful data-driven priors learned from diverse brain MRI with flexible forward models to tackle a range of imaging challenges.
 Importantly, our method does not require acquisition parameters or paired training data and can be applied directly to degraded scans.
-Extensive experiments on heterogeneous, noisy datasets demonstrate that our proposed method achieves state-of-the-art performance, highlighting its efficacy.
+Extensive experiments on heterogeneous, noisy datasets demonstrate that our proposed method achieves state-of-the-art performance compared to competitive baseline methods.
 Limitations and further work is discussed in Appendix \ref{sec:a_discussion}.
 By flexibly improving low-resolution or otherwise suboptimal scans, our method has the potential to significantly advance both clinical practice and research, for example by reducing scan times, enabling retrospective analysis of archived datasets, or supporting studies in populations where high-quality imaging is difficult to obtain.